 Spellings and Grammatical Errors

 I recommend the use of Grammarly to correct grammar and spelling mistakes.
 Microsoft Word can detect spelling errors, but nothing compares to this app when it comes to proofreading.
-Built by linguist and language lovers, Grammarly writing app finds and corrects hundred of complex writing errors so you don’t have to.
+Built by linguists and language lovers, Grammarly writing app finds and corrects hundreds of complex writing errors so you don’t have to.